Upon graduation students will receive an Associate in Applied Science Degree in Surgical

 to the fall semester.
 The specific date, time and location of the orientation are

 Requirements and prerequisites for the surgical technology program must be satisfied

 prior to applying to the program.
-For specific requirements refer to the recommended
+The program prerequisites are:

 Students enrolled in the associate program will have the entire second year to gain